xrystalll/Music-Playlist/README.md

 - New tracks are added through the form when you click on the plus icon "+"

-You can add more tracks in other ways, for example just registering html markup directly in the file `/views/index.ejs`.
+You can add more tracks in other ways, for example just paste html markup directly in the file `/views/index.ejs` in class `playlist`.

 eg: